unteem/docker-training/exercises/volumes/README.md

 # docker volumes

-If you delete the PG container, what happen to the data?
+If you delete the PG container, what happens to the data?

-Create a docker volume, and use it for the PG conainer.
+Create a docker volume, and use it for the PG container.

 # host bind mount

-If you delete the discourse container, what happen to the assets created?
+If you delete the discourse container, what happens to the assets created?

 Bind mount the assets folder from the host to the container and recreate the assets.